Horgix/kind-demo/README.md

     └── terraform           # Terraform to spawn the instances
 ```

-# What you'll end-up with
+# Base image - What you'll end-up with

 All of these, ready to use, with tools in your `$PATH`, etc. :